Why Do Silver Coins Tarnish?

 It’s also helpful to avoid using your bare hands to pick up your silver bullion.
 Using white cotton gloves stops the oils from your fingers from being deposited on the surface of your precious metals.

 The more pure the alloy, the less susceptible it is to tarnish.
-Silver of 999.0 fineness does not easily tarnish, so investment coins and bars are less likely to tarnish when stored safely, but may still discolour slightly over time.
+Silver of 999.0 fineness does not easily tarnish, so investment silver coins and silver bars are less likely to tarnish when stored safely, but may still discolour slightly over time.

 How can I remove tarnish from my silver bullion?